 Arjuna Pledges to Kill Jayadratha:

-When Arjuna came to know about Abhimanyu’s death and the role Jayadratha played, he was infuriated and pledged to either kill him on the battleground before the sunset of the next day or immolate himself.
-When Kauravas heard about this, they sensed an opportunity to get rid of Arjuna and win the war if they protect Jayadratha from Arjuna for the next day.
+When Arjuna learned about Abhimanyu’s death and Jayadratha’s role, he was infuriated.
+He pledged to either kill him on the battleground before the sunset of the next day or immolate himself.
+When the Kauravas heard about this, they sensed an opportunity to get rid of Arjuna and win the war if they protected Jayadratha from Arjuna for the next day.
 Therefore, they designed a plan to protect him.
-Lord Krishna scolded Arjuna for taking such a difficult vow without consulting him because he knew Kaurava warriors would make every effort to protect Jayadratha.
+Lord Krishna scolded Arjuna for taking such a difficult vow without consulting him because he knew Kaurava warriors would try to protect Jayadratha.

 Death of Jaydratha:

-After the night had passed away and the dawn had arrived, Dronacharya arrayed the massive divisions in three formations.
+After the night passed and dawn arrived, Dronacharya arrayed the massive divisions in three formations.
 The first formation was in the form of a cart known as Shakata.
 The second array was the formation known as Chakravyuha.
-Within the Chakravyuha was the formation known as Suchimukha or the needle-point formation, in which Jayadratha was protected by many soldiers and maharathis.
-From the front line of the battle to the point where Jayadratha was stationed was a full 12 miles.
+Within the Chakravyuha was the formation known as Suchimukha or the needle-point formation, in which many soldiers and maharathis protected Jayadratha.
+From the front line of the battle to the point where Jayadratha was stationed was an entire 12 miles.

-Now Arjuna had to cross these 12 miles full of the great warriors, like Karna, Drona, etc., and lacs of soldiers.
-But it seemed, they were not enough against the Arjuna’s fury because of his beloved son’s death.
-Arjuna killed thousands of warriors and elephants and horses that came in his way.
-He defeated and killed many celebrated warriors that stood in his way.
-The sun and the horizon were meeting together in the distance and that combination caused the sky to turn red.
-Krishna was driving Arjuna’s chariot with greater speed, and finally, Arjuna caught sight of Jayadratha.
+Now Arjuna had to cross these 12 miles full of the great warriors, like Karna, Drona, etc., and lakhs of soldiers.
+But it seemed they were not enough against Arjuna’s fury because of his beloved son’s death.
+Arjuna killed thousands of warriors, elephants, and horses that came in his way.
+He defeated and killed many celebrated warriors who stood in his way.
+The sun and the horizon were meeting together in the distance, and that combination caused the sky to turn red.
+Krishna was driving Arjuna’s chariot with incredible speed, and finally, Arjuna caught sight of Jayadratha.
 His flagstaff was marked with the sign of a boar.
 Arjuna quickly pierced him with 64 arrows and sent up a loud shout.
-Not tolerating that action, Jayadratha flamed up with anger and pierced Arjuna with six arrows that resembled venomous serpents.
+Not tolerating that action, Jayadratha flamed up angrily and pierced Arjuna with six arrows resembling venomous serpents.

 He also pierced Lord Krishna with three arrows.
 The whole Kaurava army surrounded Arjuna and began to shower their weapons.
-Lord Krishna found that it was difficult driving the chariot through the mass of dead soldiers.
+Lord Krishna found driving the chariot through the mass of dead soldiers challenging.
 All the great Kaurava warriors attacked Arjuna at once, but not minding them, he quickly severed the head of Jayadratha’s charioteer and felled his standard with a single arrow.

 Knowing that it would be impossible to kill Jayadratha with so much protection, Lord Krishna covered the sun with his powers (per some stories, he covered the sun with his Sudarshana Chakra).
-As the sun was about to set, no one doubted that they are being tricked.
-Lord Krishna advised Arjuna to cut off the head of Jayadratha with Pashupatastra and guide the arrow and the head to the lap of Jayadratha’s father because of the boon mentioned previously.
+As the sun was about to set, no one doubted that they were being tricked.
+Lord Krishna advised Arjuna to cut off Jayadratha’s head with Pashupatastra and guide the arrow and the head to the lap of Jayadratha’s father because of the boon mentioned previously.

-All the Kaurava warriors, including Jayadratha, turned their heads in excitement toward the sun’s path.
+All the Kaurava warriors, including Jayadratha, turned their heads excitedly toward the sun’s path.
 They now thought that Arjuna would now have to enter the fire.
 Lord Krishna then drove the chariot with great speed toward Jayadratha.
-Arjuna began to lacerate each of the great warriors and drove them away from protecting Jayadratha.
-They were all extremely puzzled about Arjuna’s actions.
+Arjuna began to lacerate each great warrior and drove them away from protecting Jayadratha.
+They were all highly puzzled about Arjuna’s actions.
 Although they tried to impede his progress, they were driven away by the force of his weapons.
 The battlefield was thick with soldiers, and Arjuna had to carve his way closer to Jayadratha.

 (Per some stories, after Lord Krishna covered the sun with his Sudarshana Chakra, Jayadratha came out of the protection and started celebrating his victory.
 Then suddenly, Lord Krishna made the sun appear again, and Arjuna killed him.)

-When Jayadratha had been slain, the darkness that had been created by Lord Krishna was removed, and again the sun was seen on the horizon.
-The Kauravas then realized that the darkness had been created by Lord Krishna’s mystic power, but it was too late by then.
-Dronacharya and his army could not accept the defeat by Arjuna and continued to fight even after the sunset, which was against the rule of the war.
+When Jayadratha had been slain, the darkness created by Lord Krishna was removed, and again the sun was seen on the horizon.
+The Kauravas then realized that Lord Krishna’s mystic power had created the darkness, but it was too late by then.
+Dronacharya and his army could not accept the defeat by Arjuna and continued to fight even after sunset, which was against the rules of war.

 Other Details:

 Jayadratha took part as a tributary king in the sacrifice of Rajasuya Yajna by Yudhishthira.
-He was present at the game of dice between Duryodhana and Yudhishthira and also at the time of Draupadi Swayamwara.
+He was present at the game of dice between Duryodhana and Yudhishthira and also at the time of Draupadi’s Swayamvara.
 When he tried to abduct Draupadi, he was going to the kingdom of Shalva to marry a damsel.

 Son of Jayadratha:

 Suratha was the son of Jayadratha and Dushala, who became the king of the Sindhu region after his death.
 He did not participate in the Mahabharata War.
-After the war, when Yudhishthira performed Ashvamedha Yajna, Arjuna along with his army, marched toward the Sindhu Kingdom.
+After the war, when Yudhishthira performed Ashvamedha Yajna, Arjuna and his army marched toward the Sindhu Kingdom.
 Suratha knew that he would not be able to face Arjuna; hence, he committed suicide before Arjuna could reach there.
-Arjuna felt bad for him and declared Suratha’s infant son the king of the Sindhu Kingdom.
+Arjuna felt terrible for him and declared Suratha’s infant son the king of the Sindhu Kingdom.

 Summary:

-Evilness in the nature of Jayadratha could be due to the boon he got.
+Evilness in Jayadratha’s nature could be due to the boon he got.
 He might have thought that it was nearly impossible to kill him.
-Therefore, he became such an arrogant person and did so many atrocities.
+Therefore, he became such an arrogant person and committed so many atrocities.
 But in the end, he met his destiny.